ZhaoPeiHua/LongRangeInteraction_from_4C-seq/README.md

 R software (any version).

 # **ARGUMENTS** :
 1. filename : A tab separated text file including the number of mapped 4C-seq reads per fragment end.
-The file has to be sorted by chromosome and then by position of the first RE sites in ascending order.
-Below is an example of the text file.
+The file has to be sorted by chromosome and then by position of the first restriction enzyme sites in ascending order.
+Here is an example of the text file.

 |  Chromosome   |  Position   | Reads |
 |-----|-----|-----|